Music engraving: Elements of music engraving style

 Mechanical music engraving began in the middle of the fifteenth century.
 As musical composition increased in complexity, so too did the technology required to produce accurate musical scores.
 Unlike literary printing, which mainly contains printed words, music engraving communicates several different types of information simultaneously.
 To be clear to musicians, it is imperative that engraving techniques allow absolute precision.
 Notes of chords, dynamic markings, and other notation line up with vertical accuracy.
 If text is included, each syllable matches vertically with its assigned melody.
 Horizontally, subdivisions of beats are marked not only by their flags and beams, but also by the relative space between them on the page.
 The logistics of creating such precise copies posed several problems for early music engravers, and have resulted in the development of several music engraving technologies.

 Movable type

 Similar to book printing, music printing began in the fifteenth century with the use of movable type.
 The central problem posed to early music engravers using moveable type was the proper integration of notes, staves, and text.
 Often, staff lines were hand drawn prior to printing, or added to the printed music afterward.
-Ottavio Petrucci, one of the most innovative music printers working at the turn of the sixteenth century, used a triple impression technique that printed staves, text, and notes in three separate steps.
+Ottaviano Petrucci, one of the most innovative music printers working at the turn of the sixteenth century, used a triple impression technique that printed staves, text, and notes in three separate steps.